learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 yellow banana window shoes 3.14
 ```

-**c)** The file `search_terms.txt` contains one search string per line (these have no regexp metacharacters).
-Construct a solution that reads this file and displays search terms (matched case insensitively) that were found in all of the other input file arguments.
-Note that these terms should be matched with any part of the line, not just whole words.
+**3)** The file `search_terms.txt` contains one search string per line, and these terms have no regexp metacharacters.
+Construct a solution that reads this file and displays the search terms (matched case insensitively) that were found in every file passed as the arguments after `search_terms.txt`.
+Note that these terms should be matched anywhere in the line (so, don't use word boundaries).

 ```bash
 $ cat search_terms.txt